adasegroup/adasegroup.github.io/neuro/index.md

 ##### What we do?

-Complex research projects and applied tasks with leading Russian and foreign medical centers.
-Coma and join us on:
+Research projects and their clinical application a with leading Russian and foreign medical centers.
+Come and join us on:

-* EEG/MRI/fMRI-based diagnostics and biomarkers search;
+* AI driven decision support systems in EEG/MRI/fMRI-based diagnostics and biomarkers search;
-* Radiologist assistance tools including neurosurgical and treatment planning;
+* Radiological assistance tools for neurosurgical and treatment planning;
-* Outcome prediction;
-* Neuroeducation methods based on eye-tracking, wearing sensors and EEG
+* Neuroeducation based on eye-tracking, wearing sensors and cybersport;